rakvat/transform-social.org/content/en/texts/cybersyn.md

 Even though this is a very sad ending, there is still a lot to learn from project CyberSyn.
 A group of very enthusiastic people was able to implement all of this in less than three years.
 If you look at some of the resources mentioned below, you get the vibes of their enthusiasm.
 Compared to the impact and success of this project, it is surprisingly almost never mentioned.

 The Viable System Model can still be a valuable tool to debug organizations.
-It allows checking if there are missing channels of communication, if some units, deal with too much complexity, or if there is a lack of information or purpose in some units.
+It allows checking if there are missing channels of communication, if some units deal with too much complexity, or if there is a lack of information or purpose in some units.
 Using this model, Stafford Beer describes the disadvantages of top-down organizations in complex environments and thus makes the case for decentralized anarchist societies.

 Looking at the technical tools of CybeSyn 50 years after they were developed, some are of course outdated, but others are still a valid starting point when thinking about anarchist economies with decentralized real-time planning.